Suffering the Conquerors: 5 Worst Genocides in Ancient History

 The Rus trading Eastern Slavs slaves with the Khazars.
 (Sergey Ivanov / Public domain )

-And all these trade routes that dealt in Slavic slaves grew into an organized and well-established slave trading system that was created by Radanite Jews who supervised the trade and sold these slaves, amassing great wealth through the suffering of innocent people.
+And all these trade routes that dealt in Slavic slaves grew into an organized and well-established slave trading system between various groups across Europe that was facilitated by Radanites who supervised the trade and sold these slaves, amassing great wealth through the suffering of innocent people.

 In Arab Hispania, Slavic slaves were bought in such masses, that the term Saqaliba was born.
 This is the Arab name for Slavs, and these Saqaliba became a crucial part of internal affairs in the Iberian Peninsula, even rising to great positions in their caliphates.
 One caliph even permanently settled some 5,000 captured Slavs into Syria.

 And the Slavic tribes that had their homeland from the lower Jutland Peninsula and all along the Elbe river valleys, experienced centuries of genocide from the Germanic invaders - who relied on massacres and forceful conversions to vanquish the Slavs in Germany.

 Such was the sad fate of the Slavs - they were enslaved in such great masses that the word for “slave” in the classical world was none other than “Slav”.
 The Slavic ethnonym - Slav - means “glory”, “celebration”, or “mutual intelligibility” - but their oppressors used this ethnonym to denote a slave.
 Such was the fate of those peaceful farmers.